DaVinceDev/chrono/README.md

 Chrono is inspired by a set of languages features:

 - C++ → RAII
-- C# → Great frameworks
+- C# → Great frameworks (EF, ASPNET)
-- Zig → Syntax
+- Zig → Syntax and solid standard library
-- Go → Standard library
+- Go → Clarity

 Combining such language features we basically get **Chrono**.